Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-If the beneficiary violates the obligations under other CDF subsidy programmes, CDF may suspend the disbursement until the relevant obligations are fulfilled. |
+If the beneficiary breaches obligations stipulated under other plans already subsidized by the Fund, the Fund may defer the disbursement of the subsidy until the relevant obligations have been fulfilled. |

 21.1